helicon-php/object-mapper/README.md

 # helicon/object-mapper

-This library is mapping for array to object.
+This library is mapping for the array to object.
 It's very simple.

 # using